atelierspierrot/library/README.md

 ## Quick overview

+### HTTP Fundamental

+The `Library\HttpFundamental` namespace defines a set of classes to handle a classic HTTP request/response protocol.

 ### Helpers

 The `Library\Helper` namespace defines some classes commonly used following these rules:

 - all methods are static,
-- methods may not send error while calling them without the right arguments or with no argument at all.
+- methods MUST NOT send error while calling them without the right arguments or with no argument at all.